(I may earn a small commission from the products mentioned in this post.)

 After knee replacement surgery, my muscles atrophied even more but I was also pleasantly surprised to see how fast they began to build back up.

-It takes consistent hard work in the fitness center to make progress and I now have a discernable calf muscle (how shoes have helped with my walking form).
+It takes consistent hard work in the fitness center to make progress and I now have a discernible calf muscle (how shoes have helped with my walking form).

 My quadriceps and hamstring muscles continue to get bigger and stronger even though they are still not as large as my non-surgical leg.
 My long-term goal is to have matching legs and now that I’m utilizing them in a more balanced manner I think the muscles will become more symmetrical.